Orioles vs. Yankees Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will hand the ball to Tyler Wells (7-5) for his 20th start of the season.
+- The Orioles will hand the ball to Dean Kremer (10-4) for his 22nd start of the season.

+- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

+- Kremer has started 21 games this season, and he's lasted five or more innings 17 times.
+He averages 5.5 innings per appearance.

 |Opponent